StupidLilGoober/stupidlilgoober/README.md

 I like coding (unsurprisingly).
 My favorite programming languages are python, JavaScript, and GDScript.
 I have dabbled in C# before and am looking forward to making something in C, Rust, or some other language with memory control.

 ## Current Projects
-### sandhaven
+### Goblin
 <sub>Will be open source when finished!<sub>

-A sand simulation with over 20 different materials to play with!
+A D&D app with character sheets, note-taking, and other helpful features.

 ### Personal website
 A place to contact me, play my games, and interact with my other project.